canjs/canjs/guides/getting-started-tutorial/sending-data-to-a-service.md

 There's a few things to notice in the code above.
 First, the fixture that we defined returned a non-standard data format.
 That is, it is non-standard for CanJS.
-The `can.Model.findAll` function expects an array from the service it calls.
-An example of the expected type of data is below:
+The `can.Model.findAll` function expects an array from the service it calls&mdash;for example:

 ```
 [ {data: 1}, {data: 2}, {data: 3} ];